Ahmad-Zaky/bus-booking-system/README.md

 4. run `composer install` consider using a php v8+.
 5. copy `.env.example` to `.env` and configure your db.
 6. copy `.env.testing.example` to `.env.testing` and configure your test db.
+8. then to seed data, we have two options.
+9. option #1, you can run `php artisan migrate --seed` and you're ready to go.
-7. import `booking.sql` found in the setup directory from the root.
+10. option #2 import `booking.sql` found in the setup directory from the root.
-8. import your postman collection from the setup directory at the root.
+11. import your postman collection from the setup directory at the root.
+11. as this project interface is through APIs, we will go to postman and start using the system there.
-9.  you can access admin portal using `admin@email.com` and the password is `password`.
+12. you can access admin portal using `admin@email.com` and the password is `password`.
-10. you can access user portal using `me@email.com` adn the password is `password`,
+13. you can access user portal using `me@email.com` adn the password is `password`,

 ### Normal Setup